claudiaacchurch/choose-your-adventure/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To Get started:
+Install npm to the backend:
+~ cd api
+~ npm i

+Install npm to the backend:
+~ cd frontend
+~ npm i

+If you get critical message try running:
+~ npm audit fix --force

+*Make sure you have latest version of nvm and node installed.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`